vpakhuchyi/censor/README.md

 	// Set custom mask value.
 	s.SetMaskValue("[REDACTED]") // pkg-level function: sanitiser.SetMaskValue("[REDACTED]")

 	// Use JSON tag name instead of struct field name.
 	// Note: fields with absent JSON tag will be ignored. s.UseJSONTagName(true) // pkg-level function: sanitiser.UseJSONTagName(true)

 	// Hide struct name.
 	// It hides the struct name (including a package name) from the output. s.HideStructName(true) // pkg-level function: sanitiser.HideStructName(true)

 	// Set custom field tag.
-	// It may be useful if a default tag (`log`) is already used in your project. s.SetFieldTag("custom") // pkg-level function: sanitiser.SetFieldTag("custom")
+	// It may be useful if a default tag (`sanitiser`) is already used in your project. s.SetFieldTag("custom") // pkg-level function: sanitiser.SetFieldTag("custom")

 	v := structWithComplexFields{